techgrounds/techgrounds-anj-dtmr/000_cloud_project/tijd_logs/12junlog.md

 - [ ] do you have tips on how to start the architecture/ topology? shall I first use the given architecture then build and iterate from it or should I make a topology the way I my assumptions are written? because the challenge also is I cannot see the macro view of this project in an architecture way.
 I understand how important it is from the beginning

-- how to deploy resources using vscode and azure cli
+- [ ] how to deploy resources using vscode and azure cli

+- [ ] do you have tips on how to start the architecture/ topology? shall I first use the given architecture then build and iterate from it or should I make a topology the way I my assumptions are written? because the challenge also is I cannot see the macro view of this project in an architecture way.
+I understand how important it is from the beginning

 ## Learnings